 - Supply.
-In the first nine months of 2016, the supply of offered and eligible synchronized reserve was 20,775.1 MW in the RTO Zone of which 6,940.0 MW (including 1,604.2 MW of DSR) was available to the MAD Subzone. - Demand.
+In 2016, the supply of offered and eligible synchronized reserve was 21,090.2 MW in the RTO Zone of which 6,921.2 MW (including 1,506.0 MW of DSR) was available to the MAD Subzone. - Demand.
 The default hourly required synchronized reserve requirement was 1,450 MW in the RTO Reserve Zone and 1,450 MW for the Mid-Atlantic Dominion Reserve Subzone.
 The requirement can be met with tier 1 or tier 2 synchronized reserves.
-After subtracting the tier 1 synchronized reserve estimate from the default requirement, the hourly average required tier 2 synchronized reserve was 299.2 MW in the MAD Subzone (including self-scheduled) and 397.6 MW in the RTO one (including self-scheduled). - Market Concentration.
-In the first nine months of 2016, the weighted average HHI for tier 2 synchronized reserve in the Mid-Atlantic Dominion

-Subzone was 5541 which is classified as highly concentrated.
-The MMU calculates that 85.6 percent of hours would have failed a three pivotal supplier test in the Mid-Atlantic Dominion Subzone.
+After subtracting the tier 1 synchronized reserve estimate from the default requirement, the hourly average required tier 2 synchronized reserve was 315.6 MW in the MAD Subzone and 563.1 MW in the RTO. - Market Concentration.
+In 2016, the weighted average HHI for tier 2 synchronized reserve in the Mid-Atlantic Dominion Subzone was 6116 which is classified as highly concentrated.
+The MMU calculates that 87.2 percent of hours would have failed a three pivotal supplier test in the Mid-Atlantic Dominion Subzone.

-In the first nine months of 2016, the weighted average HHI for cleared tier 2 synchronized reserve in the RTO Synchronized Reserve Zone was 5159 which is classified as highly concentrated.
-The MMU calculates that 36.3 percent of hours would have failed a three pivotal supplier test in the RTO Synchronized Reserve Zone.
+In 2016, the weighted average HHI for cleared tier 2 synchronized reserve in the RTO Synchronized Reserve Zone was 5092 which is classified as highly concentrated.
+The MMU calculates that 45.3 percent of hours would have failed a three pivotal supplier test in the RTO Synchronized Reserve Zone.

-The MMU concludes from these results that both the Mid-Atlantic Dominion Subzone Tier 2 Synchronized Reserve Market and the RTO Synchronized Reserve Zone Market were characterized by structural market power in the first nine months of 2016.
+The MMU concludes from these results that both the Mid-Atlantic Dominion Subzone Tier 2 Synchronized Reserve Market and the RTO Synchronized Reserve Zone Market were characterized by structural market power in 2016.

 • Offers.
 There is a must offer requirement for tier 2 synchronized reserve.
 All nonemergency generation capacity resources are required to submit a daily offer for tier 2 synchronized reserve.
 Tier 2 synchronized reserve offers from generating units are subject to an offer cap of marginal cost plus \$7.50 per MW, plus opportunity cost, which is calculated by PJM.
+There has been less than complete compliance with the tier 2 synchronized reserve must offer requirement.

 • Price.
-The weighted average price for tier 2 synchronized reserve for all cleared hours in the Mid-Atlantic Dominion (MAD) Subzone was \$4.39 per MW in the first nine months of 2016, a decrease of \$6.51, 59.4 percent, from the same time period in 2015.
+The weighted average price for tier 2 synchronized reserve for all cleared hours in the Mid-Atlantic Dominion (MAD) Subzone was \$4.15 per MW in 2016, a decrease of \$5.97, 41.0 percent, from 2015.

-The weighted average price for tier 2 synchronized reserve for all cleared hours in the RTO Synchronized Reserve Zone was \$5.35 per MW in the first nine months of 2016, a decrease of \$8.57, 59.5 percent, from the same time period in 2015.
+The weighted average price for tier 2 synchronized reserve for all cleared hours in the RTO Synchronized Reserve Zone was \$4.88 per MW in 2016, a decrease of \$7.00, 58.9 percent, from 2015.